tscomm99/purple-team-workshop-2025-01/blue-verification.md

 - Get a list of all relevant Splunk detections
   - Go to `Apps` > `Enterprise Security` then select `Configure` > `Content` > `Content Management`
   - Filter on `.yml`
-- Open an saved search from the notables table in `Incident Review`
+- Open a saved search from the notables table in `Incident Review`
   - Expand the notable by clicking on the `>` icon in the column `i`
   - In the right half under `Correlation Search` click the link `Threat - ...yml - Rule` (opens in a new tab automatically)
 - Perform a manual search